-The UM System's Employee Assistance Program (EAP) is a confidential, professional service provided to all employees, their families, retirees and organizational work units.
-The EAP provides a variety of services to help employees influenced by a range of personal concerns or stressors.
-The EAP also assists work units and the larger organization to improve quality and productivity.
+The University’s Employee Assistance Program (EAP) is a confidential, professional service for employees, their dependents, and organizational work units.
+The EAP provides a variety of services to help employees influenced by a range of personal or professional stressors.

 Contacts and Locations